 - Create new service

-- Create new data provider (to be covered later in Advanced Service Design)
+- Create new service module (to be covered later in Advanced Service Design)

 On selecting the Create new service option, you will be presented with the Service Wizard window to choose your service generation options: